top of page

 They fought with their weapons,

-All of them vanquished, yet still a beacon
+All of them vanquished, yet enduring as a beacon

 of the freedom they passed on.